-This is Part 6 in our Kids’ Nutrition Series
+This is the final post in my Kids’ Nutrition Series

 For many parents, the added nutrition multivitamins provide for kids gives them peace of mind.
 According to one study, just over 40 percent of kids between the ages of 2 to 8 take vitamins on a regular basis.

 But before deciding to supplement your child’s diet, I have important check-offs for you.
 The truth?
 When used correctly, vitamin supplements for kids can be helpful in preventing deficiencies (and minimizing worry for parents).
 But in some cases, they are simply not needed and you would be better off saving your money.